HMS Emerald (1795): Apropos

 Emerald's boats participated in a cutting-out expedition in Viveiro harbour on 13 March 1808.
 While cruising inshore at around 17:00, Emerald spotted a large French schooner, Apropos, of 250 tons (bm), anchored in the bay.
 Apropos was armed with twelve 8-pounder guns, though pierced for 16, and had a crew of more than 70 men under the command of lieutenant de vaisseau Lagary.

 The crews of the schooner and of the two batteries guarding the harbour had seen Emerald but Maitland still made plans to attack Apropos.
 He soon discovered it was not possible to place Emerald so as to engage both enemy batteries simultaneously, and instead sent landing parties to silence the guns, which had been firing on his ship since 17:30.
 The first landing party, led by Lieutenant Bertram and accompanied by two marine lieutenants and two master mates, stormed the outer fort.
 Maitland then positioned Emerald close to the second battery while a boat under the command of his third lieutenant, Smith, landed about a mile along the shore.
 This second landing party encountered Spanish soldiers, but drove them off and pursued them inland.
 By the time Smith's party returned to the beach, Emerald had already silenced the battery.
 In the darkness, Smith subsequently failed to locate the fort.

 The crew of Apropos had run her ashore soon after Emerald had entered the harbour.
 The harbour batteries having been destroyed, Captain Maitland sent a further force under Midshipman Baird to secure and refloat the French ship.
 The original landing party under Lieutenant Bertram, which had already encountered and dispersed 60 members of the schooner's crew, met Baird's party on the beach.
 The British made several unsuccessful attempts to re-float the schooner before being forced to set her afire and depart.
 British casualties were heavy.
 Emerald had nine men killed, and 16 wounded, including Lieutenant Bertram.
 Maitland estimated that French casualties too had been heavy.
 In 1847 the Admiralty issued the clasp "Emerald 13 March 1808" to the Naval General Service Medal to the ten surviving claimants from the action.

+Between May and August 1808, Emerald was employed as a supply ship, running provisions from Plymouth to the fleet blockading the French coast.
+A French schooner Amadea arrived in Plymouth on 15 December 1808 having previously been captured and sent in by Emerald.